Up in Arms: Kids & Guns

 Shayla Sullivant, MD

-Child and Adolescent Psychiatrist, Children's Mercy Hospital; Assistant Professor of Pediatrics, University of Missouri-Kansas City
+Child and Adolescent Psychiatrist, Children's Mercy Hospital; Associate Professor of Pediatrics, University of Missouri-Kansas City

 Dr. Sullivant completed undergraduate training at Creighton University and medical school at the University of Kansas, where she also completed a residency in adult psychiatry and fellowship in child and adolescent psychiatry.
 Since 2010 she has been on staff at Children’s Mercy Kansas City seeing patients in clinic and also providing coverage for the consultation liaison service.

 Areas of interest in clinical practice include suicide prevention, eating disorders and integrated care.
 Dr. Sullivant is co-leader of the Self-directed Violence group at CMH, leading suicide prevention efforts at the hospital.
 Research interests include suicide screening and means restriction.
 Dr. Sullivant serves on the board of the Body Balance Coalition and has served as President of the KC Regional American Academy of Child and Adolescent Psychiatry (AACAP).

 Deputy Managing Editor at National Review, Guest on NRATV

 Robert VerBruggen is a deputy managing editor at National Review and has covered Second Amendment and gun-policy issues for more than a decade.
 He grew up in Green Bay, Wisconsin, graduated from Northwestern University’s Medill School of Journalism in 2006, and has held positions at The American Conservative, RealClearPolicy, The Washington Times, and The National Interest.

 Read articles on gun policy written by VerBruggen: